infinum/dotnet-handbook/Api/Configuration.md

 ### Options pattern

-ASP.NET Core promotes the use of strongly typed settings as a way of letting configuration code adhere to the single responsibility principle and to allow the injection of configuration classes as explicit dependencies.
+ASP.NET Core promotes the use of strongly typed settings as a way of letting configuration code adhere to the single responsibility principle and allowing the injection of configuration classes as explicit dependencies.
 Such settings also make testing easier.
 Instead of having to create an instance of *`IConfiguration`* to test a service, you can create an instance of the POCO options class.

 Your options classes need to be non-abstract and have a public parameterless constructor to be eligible for binding.
 The binder will set any public properties that match configuration values!

 To help facilitate the binding of configuration values to your custom options classes, ASP.NET Core introduces the *`IOptions<T>`* interface.
-This is a simple interface with a single property, Value, which contains instance of your configured options class at runtime.
+This is a simple interface with a single property, Value, which contains an instance of your configured options class at runtime.
 Option settings are configured in the *`ConfigureServices`* section of *`Startup`*:

 ``` c#
 	---